aws/aws-msk-iam-auth/README.md

 * `Hex` is a function to do lowercase base 16 encoding.
 * `SHA256Hash` is a Secure Hash Algorithm (SHA) cryptographic hash function.

-The `<Scope>` is defined as the AWS region of the Kafka broker and the name of the service ("kafka-cluster" in this case).
-For example if the broker is in `us-west-2` region, the scope is `"us-west-2/kafka-cluster"`.
+The `<Scope>` is defined as the timestamp in yyyyMMdd format, the AWS region of the Kafka broker, the name of the service ("kafka-cluster" in this case), and the constant string "aws4_request".
+For example if the broker is in `us-west-2` region, the scope is `"<timestamp in yyyyMMdd format>/us-west-2/kafka-cluster/aws4_request"`.
 It must be the same scope as was defined for the `"X-Amz-Credential"` query parameter while generating the [canonical query string](#canonical-query-string).

 ### Calculate Signature